thinkOfaNumber/Asim/README.txt

 Please assign the copyright on all contributions to Power Water Corporation.
 Please provide patches to source code in unified diff format.
-Contributions can be emailed to the author, Iain Buchanan, iain.buchanan@radicalsystems.com.au
+Contributions can be emailed to the author:
+Iain Buchanan, iain DOT buchanan AT radicalsystems DOT com DOT au

 BUG REPORTS